tamuri/tdg12/docs/tutorial/simulating_data.md

 	**-heteroclades** gives the 2-letter labels that we are using the in tree (the root of the tree is always assumed to be the first group in this list).

-	**-fitness** (as many -fitness parameters are there are groups).
+	**-fitness** (as many -fitness parameters as there are groups).
 The order in which the -fitness parameters are given should match the order that you specified the group names -heteroclades.

 	**-characters** specifies the corresponding amino acids for the list of fitness values.